David-Kunz/markid/README.md

 # markid

-A Neovim extension to highlight identical identifiers with the same color.
+A Neovim extension to highlight same-name identifiers with the same color.

 ## Motivation